kyb3rcipher/debian-rpi/README.md

-# Parrot OS ARM Builder
+# Debian raspberry pi builder
 For customize contruction create copy of **example.conf** to custom.conf and edit the file.

 Use: